Mjolnir-Forge/mjolnir-core/docs/src/installation.md

 Adding `-j N` will accelerate the build process by using `N` processor cores.

+## Build options

+The following options can be used to customize the build:

+- `MJOLNIR_CORE_ENABLE_TESTS`: Enables the tests of the core module
+- `MJOLNIR_CORE_ENABLE_COMPILER_EXTENSIONS`: Enables compiler extensions for the core module
+- `MJOLNIR_CORE_ENABLE_LTO`: Enables link time optimizations for the core module

 ## Additional CMake parameters

 The following list collects additional parameters that can be passed to CMake via the command line in the form `-D<PARAMETER_NAME>=`:

-`IGNORE_CXX_COMPILER_COMPATIBILITY`:

-If the parameters content is evaluates to `True`, errors due to incompatible compiler versions will be downgraded to warnings
+- `IGNORE_CXX_COMPILER_COMPATIBILITY`: If the parameters content is evaluates to `True`, errors due to incompatible compiler versions will be downgraded to warnings
+- `MJOLNIR_CORE_ADDITIONAL_COMPILE_FEATURES`: Lets you specify additional CMake compile features that should be used during the build process of the core library
+- `MJOLNIR_CORE_ADDITIONAL_COMPILE_OPTIONS`: Lets you specify additional compiler options that should be used during the build process of the core library
+- `MJOLNIR_CORE_ADDITIONAL_LINK_OPTIONS`: Lets you specify additional linker options that should be used during the build process of the core library
+- `MJOLNIR_ROOT_DIR`: Specifies the root directory of the full library
+- `MJOLNIR_CORE_ROOT_DIR`: Specifies the root directory of the core library